On rates of convergence in the Curie-Weiss-Potts model with external field: Stein's method

 with $\Sigma \in \mathbb{R}^{d\times d}$ symmetric and positive definite.
 If $(W,W')$ satisfies \eqref{regressioncond} for an invertible matrix $\Lambda$ and a $\sigma(W)$-measurable random vector $R$ and if $Z$ has d-dimensional standard normal distribution, we have for every three times differentiable function $g$,

 where, with $\lambda^{(i)}:= \sum\limits_{m=1}^d \big| (\Lambda^{-1})_{m,i} \big|$,

 \end{theorem}

 The advantage of Stein's method is that the bounds to a multivariate normal distribution reduce to the computation of, or bounds on, low order moments, here bounds on the absolute third moments, on a conditional variance and on the variance of the remainder term.
 Such variance computations may be difficult, but we will get rates of convergence at the same time.
-In the same context as in \cite{ReinertRoellin:2009} we can show the following Theorem, presenting bounds in Kolmogorov distance.
-Our developement differs from Reinert and R\"ollin, as we use the relationship to the bounds in \cite{Rinott/Rotar:1997}.
-We obtain a bound of order $\log(n)\cdot n^{-1/2}$ assuming some boundedness, improving Corollary 3.1 in \cite{ReinertRoellin:2009}.
+In the same context as in \cite{ReinertRoellin:2009} we can show the following theorem, presenting bounds for non-smooth test functions (improving Corollary 3.1 in \cite{ReinertRoellin:2009}).
+Our development differs from Reinert and R\"ollin, as we use the relationship to the bounds in \cite{Rinott/Rotar:1997}.